SimonBrandner/oblichey/README.md

 # Gday

-A Rust Linux face authenitcation software.
+A Linux face authenitcation software built in Rust.